kalaxiya/shoreline-ui/README.md

 Shoreline-UI is a set of [React](http://facebook.github.io/react/) components.

-At first I choice [Material-UI](https://github.com/callemall/material-ui) for my personal project.
+At first I chose [Material-UI](https://github.com/callemall/material-ui) for my personal project.
 It's very very good.
 It makes all the styles inline and this deeply shocked me.
 But I found it use the `mixins` that which is not supported in ES6 and it is also a little big to my tiny project.
 I have just begin to learn React and I like it very much.
 So I decide to make a set of common components like Material-UI for my project.
 The [Google's Material Design](https://www.google.com/design/spec/material-design/introduction.html) is also very beautiful and I'll add the design style to components.

 Shoreline-UI is imperfect and I'm making it more better.